-The management system of a modern heavy-duty diesel engine is based on several thousand parameters, curves and maps that are processed in the engine control unit.
-The chief aim in calibrating the ECU is to optimize fuel consumption, NVH and emissions while providing the level of performance that is demanded.
-For this purpose, the calibrations defined in steady-state and dynamic operation on engine dynamometers are validated and optimized in real-life vehicle operation, also in terms of in-use compliance (IUC).
+The chief aim in calibration is to optimize fuel consumption, noise and emissions while providing the level of performance that is demanded.
+We do this by taking the calibration defined in steady-state and dynamic operation on the test bench and then validate and optimize it in the vehicle – also in terms of in-use compliance (IUC).
 We define our own exacting quality criteria for calibrating parameters specified neither by the client nor the legislator.

-In addition to calibrating emissions and fuel consumption, a wide range of different demands on diagnosing the overall system must be met to ensure proper operation.
-We calibrate these diagnostic functions (OBD) to suit the particular engine and also enhance them in line with client specifications.
-Diagnostic functionality is validated by HiL simulation in the real-life control unit.
+In addition to calibrating emissions and fuel consumption, we must also meet a wide range of different demands on diagnosing the overall system to ensure proper operation.
+We then calibrate these diagnostic functions (OBD) to suit a particular engine and transmission and also enhance them in line with client specifications.
+Diagnostic functionality is validated by HiL simulation in the real-world control unit.